Lazuardis/Lazuardis.github.io/_pages/about.md

 Experienced and devoted in seeking expertise in Statistics, Mathematical Modelling, Discrete-Event Simulation, Agent-Based Modelling, Machine Learning, Artificial Intelligence and System Dynamics.

 Always open for collaboration and project.
 I have been dwelling in various use case of Business, Retail and Logistics, Mining, Supply Chain, Agriculture, Aviation, Port and many more.

+Currently, I am a Data Scientist at GAIA Dental Studio, a start-up focused on revolutionizing the dentistry and clinical space through digitalization, artificial intelligence, and advanced technology.

+I also serve as an adjunct lecturer at the Department of Business Management, Institut Teknologi Sepuluh Nopember (ITS).